Udayraj123/OMRChecker/README.md

 OMRChecker can be forked and modified.
 You are encouraged to play with it and we would love to see your own projects in action!

-The only requirement is **disclose usage** of this software in your (public) code.

-It is published under the [GPLv3 license](https://github.com/Udayraj123/OMRChecker/blob/master/LICENSE).
+It is published under the [MIT license](https://github.com/Udayraj123/OMRChecker/blob/master/LICENSE).

 </details>